KremzeeqOrg/fruit-project-api-scraper/README.md

   - references the software artifact in ECR, required for the lambda.
   - defines the AWS Step Functions state machine, with payloads for chained executions of the lambda.

-In AWS you can execute the AWS Lambda directly, with a payload e.g. :
+In AWS you can execute the AWS Lambda (e.g. `fruit-project-api-scraper-dev`), directly, with a payload e.g. :

 ```
 {"app": "fruit-project-api-scraper",
 "sourceApiName": "fruity-vice"}
 ```

-Alternatively, you can execute AWS Step Functions state machine, which entails 3 successive executions of the scraper application.
+Alternatively, you can execute AWS Step Functions state machine (e.g. `fruit-project-api-scraper-state-machine`), which entails 3 successive executions of the scraper application.
 This execution takes 8-9 seconds.

 ## Running code locally